kelvinsekx/portfolio/src/content/articles/hello-world/index.md

 Leaving that aside, I write with you and me in mind, I love what I do and I write this articles with love.

-The reason I write here is to help you first and then myself.
+The reason I write here is to help you first then myself.
 Articles here are written with utmost sincerity and naiveness.
 What's most important is that when you read, remember it is written by another human.
-Try to be fair when.
+Try to be fair when and hope it truly helps you.

 If you love me like I love you, say hi when you can on any of the platform on the <a href="/">Home Page</a>